openpnp/openpnp/Setup-and-Calibration:-Camera-Lighting.md

 ![CameraViewLightOnOff](https://user-images.githubusercontent.com/9963310/103424966-9e2c5e80-4baf-11eb-8eac-a20844fed4e8.gif)

-# Related Camera Properties

-**Preview FPS** (frames per second) is now universally available for all the camera implementations, including the SwitcherCamera with proper channel preview (at reasonably low FPS).
-Note, you can set fractional FPS like **0.5** for an update every 2 seconds.
-The implementation has been unified and now fully supports the **0 fps** setting, where only frames explicitly captured for computer vision or for other deliberate user camera actions are shown in the Camera View.

-**Suspend during tasks?** allows you to use a relatively high **Preview FPS** during manual machine control, while effectively setting it to efficient **0 FPS** during machine tasks, especially during Jobs.
-This is also the only reasonable setting for a SwitcherCamera with preview.

-**Auto Camera View?** automatically selects the active camera in the Camera View (if another single camera was selected before).
-This happens on deliberate user camera actions such as positioning, jogging the camera or when computer vision captures frames or displays marked-up result images.

-When both  **Suspend during tasks?** and **Auto Camera View?** are enabled, there will only be clean result images presented during a job.
-By only displaying one camera at a time, you get a larger preview with much better resolution. **Tip:** make sure to right-click the camera View and choose **High** or **Highest** quality rendering.

 # Use in the ImageCapture Stage

 Every computer vision pipeline typically contains the ImageCapture stage to capture an image from the camera: